-The building society says the rate will be reduced from 5% AER to 2% AER from 1 May 2020 as a ‘direct result of ultra-low interest rates’.
-This is following the Bank of England’s (BoE) emergency move to cut the base rate to 0.1% to temper the impact of coronavirus on the economy last month – taking it to the lowest level ever.
+The building society says the rate will be reduced from 5% AER to 2% AER from 1 May 2020 as a 'direct result of ultra-low interest rates'.
+This is following the Bank of England's (BoE) emergency move to cut the to temper the impact of coronavirus on the economy last month - taking it to the lowest level ever.

 Nationwide also announced that it will cut interest rates on its savings accounts and Isas, noting that it has made these changes so it can ensure it continues to support its 16 million members and 'preserve the long-term sustainability of the society'.